hellfirehd/DKW.TransactionExtractor/docs/CLASSIFICATION_GUIDE.md

 ## Interactive Matcher Creation

-When adding a rule, the system prompts for matcher type.
-The matcher builder receives the full `Transaction` object (not just the description) so implementations can access other transaction fields such as `Amount` when constructing matcher parameters.
+When adding a rule, the system prompts for matcher type:

 ```
 Select matcher type: